tourkaman/wiki-wiki/README.md

 > EverybodyWiki is an **inclusionist online encyclopedia** where anyone can write about anything !

 [ArchWiki](https://wiki.archlinux.org)
-> Your source for Arch Linux documentation on the web.
+> Welcome to the [ArchWiki](https://wiki.archlinux.org/title/ArchWiki): your source for Arch Linux documentation on the web.

 Particularly useful pages which may be useful even if you don't ArchLinux:
   -  [List of applications](https://wiki.archlinux.org/title/List_of_applications)
   -  [General recommendations](https://wiki.archlinux.org/title/General_recommendations)

 [Wikiquote](https://www.wikiquote.org)
-> Wikiquote is a free online compendium of sourced quotations from notable people and creative works in every language, translations of non-English quotes, and links to Wikipedia for further information.
+> [Wikiquote](https://en.wikiquote.org/wiki/Wikiquote:Wikiquote) is a free online compendium of sourced quotations from notable people and creative works in every language, translations of non-English quotes, and links to [Wikipedia](https://en.wikipedia.org/wiki/Main_Page) for further information.

 ## Todo